MelindadeJonge/Infrastructure_MetaAnalysis/README.md

 # Infrastructure_MetaAnalysis

-This repository contains the data and scrips to run the analyses for the paper:
+This repository contains the data and scripts to run the analyses for the paper:
 de Jonge, M. M. J., Gallego-Zamorano, J., Huijbregts, M. A. J., Schipper, A. M., & Benítez‐López, A. (in press).
 The impact of linear infrastructure on terrestrial vertebrate populations: A trait-based approach. *Global Change Biology*

 When using this data and code, please cite the abovementioned publication as well as the raw data: